apache/bookkeeper/site/bps/BP-38-bookie-endpoint-discovery.md

 It will be up to the implementation of RegistrationManager and RegistrationClient to serialize the BookieServiceInfo structure.

-For the ZooKeeper based implementation we are going to store such information in JSON format.
+For the ZooKeeper based implementation we are going to store such information in Protobuf binary format, as currently this is the format used for every other kind of metadata (the example here is in JSON-like for readability purposes):

 ```
 {